kkane098/Git-Demo-FRC-Team-4541/README.md

 Git demo for FRC Team 4541

 # Presentation Summary
+## A Quick Note
+This presentation covers how to utilize many basic git commands **from the command line.** I highly recommend using the command line for most git functions.
+While many editors have git plugins that are fine for very basic operations, ultimately using the command line gives you the most control and is the most foolproof method to ensure your local repo is always in the state you want.
+However, I think VS Code's git integration is actually pretty good and is fine for staging and commiting changes.
+Additionally, I recommend installing the git lens plugin, as it has several very helpful features that make it much easier to see what's going on in your repo.
 ## Common Git Commands
 * git clone URL/.git file
   * Creates a local copy of a remote repository